silverlabs-org/bitcoinsilver_core/doc/tor.md

 details).

-## 3. Manually create a Bitcoin_Silver Core onion service
+## 3. Manually create a BitcoinSilver onion service

 You can also manually configure your node to be reachable from the Tor network.
 Add these lines to your `/etc/tor/torrc` (or equivalent config file):

-    HiddenServiceDir /var/lib/tor/bitcoin_silver-service/
+    HiddenServiceDir /var/lib/tor/bitcoinsilver-service/
-    HiddenServicePort 8383 127.0.0.1:8384
+    HiddenServicePort 10566 127.0.0.1:10564

-The directory can be different of course, but virtual port numbers should be equal to your bitcoin_silverd's P2P listen port (8383 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:8384 by default).
+The directory can be different of course, but virtual port numbers should be equal to your bitcoinsilverd's P2P listen port (10566 by default), and target addresses and ports should be equal to binding address and port for inbound Tor connections (127.0.0.1:10564 by default).

-    -externalip=X   You can tell bitcoin_silver about its publicly reachable addresses using this option, and this can be an onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/bitcoin_silver-service/hostname.
+    -externalip=X   You can tell bitcoinsilver about its publicly reachable addresses using this option, and this can be an onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/bitcoinsilver-service/hostname.
 For connections
                     coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs), onion addresses are given preference for your node to advertise itself with.